-Our goal through the Michigan Modern project is to:
+The goals of the Michigan Modern project are to:

 Define Michigan’s role in the development of American modernism.

 Rebrand Michigan based on its outstanding design heritage, which is less known but just as influential as its manufacturing heritage.